 Whenever I celebrate Thanksgiving, the turkey is kindda throw on the table in a lump, it’s occasionally dry as opposed to moist and someone inevitably ends up with mashed potatoes in their hair.
 And sometimes one of the fathers at the table is drunk.
 But we don’t have to wait for anyone to carve.
 As soon as the food hits the table, it’s ready to eat.
 But … it’s not pretty.

-So … this year for Thanksgiving (Canadian) I copied how my one sister carves her turkey at Christmas.
-Holiday meals always seem to go smoothly at her house (except for the time her fingernails caught on fire, her son threw up from overeating and there was a really big Avon versus Arbonne fight that resulted in 2 family members leg wrestling until a winner was declared).
+So several years ago I started copying how my one sisters carves her turkey at Christmas.
+Oddly it’s the sister who doesn’t really like cooking.
+Holiday meals always seem to go smoothly at her house (except for the time her fingernails caught on fire, her son threw up from overeating and someone ended up wearing underpants on their head).
 I can only assume her dinners go so smoothly because of the way she carves her turkey.

-Carving your turkey this way allows you to present what appears to be a whole turkey on the table, when in fact it’s a completely carved, ready to go turkey.
-Cuts down on the risk of having a drunk dad (or your cousin’s weird new boyfriend) with a sharp knife in his hand at the dinner table.
+Carving your turkey this particular way allows you to present what appears to be a whole turkey on the table, when in fact it’s a completely carved, ready to go turkey.
+Cuts down on the risk of having a drunk carver with a sharp knife in their hand.

 Get your good lookin’ cooked turkey onto a cutting board.
 I use an electric knife for carving.
 You can do this with a regular carving knife.